 \subsection{Missing data imputation}

-The missing data imputation methods that were used were the Kalman filter \citep[\{dlm\} R package:][]{petris_r_2010}, MICE-def and MICE-t \citep[\{mice\} R package:][]{van_Buuren_2011}, and the EM algorithm with initializations of ARIMA, regression, and natural cubic spline \citep[\{mtsdi\} R package:][]{junger_imputation_2015}).
-Default settings were used in all cases except MICE-t, which uses a lagged matrix to predict the values of $z$ at time $t$ from the values of $z$ at time $t-1$ (as opposed to the Kalman filter which predicts time $t$ states from time $t-1$ states).
-For MICE-def, the imputation models for $z_1, z_2$ and $z_3$ were calculated using only $z_4, z_5$ and $z_6$ (as each of $z_1, z_2, z_3$ are set as missing simultaneously) at the same time point, and for MICE-t, this pattern of prediction is used from the previous time point (i.e $\mathbf{z}_{[1-3]t}$ as a function of $\mathbf{z}_{[1-6]t-1}$).
-With MICE-def, in order for $z_4$-$z_6$ to have use in imputation, they need to have to have cross-sectional predictive ability on $z_{1}$-$z_{3}$.
+The missing data imputation methods that were used were the Kalman filter \citep[\{dlm\} R package:][]{petris_r_2010}, various MICE conditons (see above MICE section) with the \citep[\{mice\} R package:][]{van_Buuren_2011}, and the EM algorithm with initializations of ARIMA, regression, and natural cubic spline \citep[\{mtsdi\} R package:][]{junger_imputation_2015}).
+Default settings were used in all cases except MICE-t, which uses a lagged matrix to predict the values of $\mathbf{z}$ at time $t$ from the values of $\mathbf{z}$ at time $t-1$ (as opposed to the Kalman filter which predicts time $t$ states from time $t-1$ states).
+For MICE-def and MICE-norm, the imputation models for $\mathbf{z}_1, \mathbf{z}_2$ and $\mathbf{z}_3$ were calculated using only $\mathbf{z}_4, \mathbf{z}_5$ and $\mathbf{z}_6$ (as each of $\mathbf{z}_1, \mathbf{z}_2, \mathbf{z}_3$ are set as missing simultaneously) at the same time point, and for MICE-t and MICE-tn, this pattern of prediction is used from the previous time point (i.e $\mathbf{z}_{[1-3]t}$ as a function of $\mathbf{z}_{[1-6]t-1}$).
+With MICE-def, in order for $\mathbf{z}_4$-$\mathbf{z}_6$ to have use in imputation, they need to have to have cross-sectional predictive ability on $\mathbf{z}_{1}$-$\mathbf{z}_{3}$.
 This only occurs when $\gamma$ is non-zero, and, even then, the dependence would be weak.